Restoring Smiles after Severe Facial Trauma

 Maxillofacial injuries or facial trauma broadly encompass any injury sustained to the mouth, face, or jaw.
 They are usually the result of direct physical trauma: car crashes, sports-related incidents, falls, acts of violence, or on-the-job accidents.
 Patients are often left with severe damage to their teeth, as well as the skin, soft tissue, and bones of the face.

 In most cases, patients suffering from such facial trauma require immediate medical attention.
-As a maxillofacial surgery specialist, Dr. Sean M. Healy coordinates with local hospitals to repair damage to the mouth and surrounding structures.
+As maxillofacial surgeons, Dr. Sean Healy and Dr. Diego Hurtado coordinate with local hospitals to repair damage to the mouth and surrounding structures.
 Patients in and around Santa Fe, NM, can receive comprehensive, transformative medical care to restore shape and function to the bones and muscles of the face.

 Types of Facial Trauma

 Severe facial trauma is typically categorized into three broad categories: soft tissue injuries, bone injuries, and tooth-related injuries.

 - Soft Tissue Injuries: These typically include lacerations to the skin, gums, facial nerves, and salivary glands.
 Our surgeons can often repair these wounds with small, simple stitches.
 While patients will need to limit movement in order to support a quick recovery, soft tissue injuries are often much easier to recover from than broken bones or tooth fractures.

 - Bone Injuries: Because doctors cannot apply a cast to a broken upper or lower jaw, other options are necessary to stabilize the bones while they heal.
 Depending on the location and severity of the break, we may recommend either small plates or wires to keep the jaw stable.
 While wires are the more restrictive option, they offer greater stability and are consequently suited to more severe breaks.